OPS-E2E-PPE/VBA-Docs/api/Word.CoAuthoring.CanMerge.md

 - Framesets

-- Object Linking and Embedding (OLE) objects that do not have Revision Save IDs (RSIDs)
+- Object Linking and Embedding (OLE) objects that don't have Revision Save IDs (RSIDs)

 - ActiveX controls

-- OfficeArt Engine 2.0 Charts and ink objects, and SmartArt that do not have corresponding IDs in the document
+- OfficeArt Engine 2.0 Charts and ink objects, and SmartArt that don't have corresponding IDs in the document

 - Documents with file name extensions other than .docx, .doc, and .odt